ubisecure/AspNetCoreSample/README.md

 ### Index.cshtml

-The following generates a simple html list with showing all claims received from Ubisecure SSO Server
+The following generates a simple html list showing all claims received from Ubisecure SSO Server

 ```cshtml
 @{